Size and description

 Stunts

-If there exists a waterfall which is part of the pop culture, it is Niagara Falls.
+If there exists a waterfall that is part of the pop culture, it is Niagara Falls.

 The latest great stunt was the 550 m long tightrope walk by Nik Wallenda in 2012 – the longest unsupported tightrope walk in history.